 Obesity is not only an issue for humans, but it’s also for animals.
 The Association for Pets Obesity prevention released a report indicating that 57% of all cats and 44% of all dogs in the United States are obese or overweight.
 If this statistic is anything to go by, then about 80 million cats and dogs are predisposed to a variety of health conditions that are linked to obesity.
 Such conditions include high blood pressure, diabetes, and certain forms of cancer.

 Treating such health conditions can be costly.
 The costs, however, are avoidable.
 You can greatly reduce the risk of such diseases and the costs associated to treating them by maintaining a healthy lifestyle for your pet.
 This includes keeping your adorable pet on a healthy diet.
+However, if you suspect your dog may have a dog food allergy, you can also experiment with different diet types with the help of your vet to understand how you can keep your pet healthy without triggering their allergies.

 2. Feed your pet with premium pet food

 Diarrhea and vomiting are some of the most common reasons why most pet owners take their pet to see a vet.
 Besides causing discomfort to your pet, these unpleasant conditions create needless vet bills.
-What most pet owners don’t know is that these common problems are generally attributed to poor diet and wrong choice of pet food.
+What most pet owners don’t know is that these common problems are generally attributed to poor diet and the wrong choice of pet food.

 Premium pet food is the most ideal option as it contains better quality ingredients.
 Most of the premium pet foods are complete and balanced, ensuring that your dog gets all the nutrients it requires depending on what breed it is and what life stage it’s at.
 You don’t need to go to cities away to find high-quality dog food; Walmart‘s gourmet pet food selection combined with a few coupons will do the trick.